gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 Project Walker is a Minecraft addon that adds a post-apocalyptic twist to the game.
 Players must now scavenge for supplies to stay alive, while also being careful of zombies, bandits, and other survivors.

-The addon features a variety of new guns, melees, items, blocks, and mobs, as well as a new survival systems.
+The addon features a variety of new guns, melees, medicals, foods, drinks, miscellaneous, blocks, mobs, as well as a new survival systems such as infection, bleeding, bone fracture, temperature etc.

-**Though there's less features in this release, we're looking forward to add more in upcoming updates!**

 ## Important
 **<span class="text-red">